nirvik/iWant/README.md

 iwanto start
 ```
 ![alt text](docs/starting.gif)

+## Running client
+To run services like, search, download, view config and change config, open up another terminal and make sure that iwant server is running.

 ## Search files
 Type the name of file ;)  (P.S No need of accurate names)